ALSchwalm/transient/docs/details/shared-folders.md

 `transient run` command line.
 This will cause the `transient` to perform a series of
 operations:

-1. Establish an SSH connection with the guest, using the `-A` flag to forward the authentication agent in to the guest
+1. Establish an SSH connection with the guest
-2. Use the guest's `sshfs` application to mount the requested host folder to the requested guest path
+2. Use the guest's `sshfs` application to mount the requested host folder to the requested guest path, piping data between it and the host's `sftp-server`

 This logic implies a few requirements for using shared folders in `transient`.

 #### Requirements

-Because `transient` must be able to connect from the guest to the host with `ssh` ( unlike the normal `transient` connection, from the host to the guest), the current user must be able to `ssh` to `localhost`.
-That is `ssh localhost` should work.
-This can probably be achieved by simply adding the contents of `~/.ssh/id_rsa.pub` to `~/.ssh/authorized_keys`.
+Because `transient` directly runs the host's sftp server, it searches various standard locations for `sftp-server`.
+If the host's server has a nonstandard name or location, the argument `-sftp-bin-name` must be used to specify either an absolute path or a file name that resides in the system's PATH.

 `transient` also requires that the guest image have `sshfs` installed.
 To build a guest image with `sshfs` pre-installed, see [Building Images](../images/building)